-Total non-cancelable purchase commitments as of September 26, 2004, were approximately \$1,051 million for periods through 2020.
-These purchase commitments included approximately \$169 million to M+W Zander for the design and construction of Fab 36.
+Total non-cancelable purchase commitments as of December 26, 2004, were approximately \$1.3 billion for periods through 2020.
+These purchase commitments include approximately \$546 million related to contractual obligations to purchase energy and gas for Fab 30 and Fab 36 and \$250 million representing future payments to IBM pursuant to the joint development agreement.
+As IBM's services are being performed ratably over the life of the agreement, we expense the payments as incurred.
+Our non-cancelable purchase commitments also include approximately \$141 million to M+W Zander for the design and construction of Fab 36 and other related services.
 These payments will be made to M+W Zander as services are performed.
-Our non-cancelable purchase commitments also included \$260 million representing future payments to IBM in connection with joint development projects pursuant to the joint development agreement.
-As IBM's services are being performed ratably over the life of the agreement, we expense the payments as incurred.
-Purchase commitments also included approximately \$67 million for software maintenance agreements that require periodic payments through 2007.
+In addition, unconditional purchase commitments also include approximately \$68 million for software maintenance agreements that require periodic payments through 2009.
 As a result, we have not recorded any liabilities relating to these agreements.
-The remaining \$565 million primarily consists of non-cancelable contractual obligations to purchase raw materials, natural resources and office supplies, including approximately \$444 million related to contractual obligations to purchase energy and gas for Fab 36 through 2020.
-Purchase orders for goods and services that are cancelable without significant penalties are not included in the amounts above.
+The remaining commitments primarily consist of non-cancelable contractual obligations to purchase raw materials, natural resources and office supplies.
+Purchase orders for goods and services that are cancelable without significant penalties are not included in the amount set forth in the table above.